 Red Hat JBoss A-MQ

-JBoss A-MQ is a high performance, flexible, cost-effective messaging platform that delivers information safely and reliably with a small footprint.
+JBoss A-MQ is a high performance, flexible, cost-effective messaging platform that delivers information safely and reliably and enables Internet of Things (IOT).
 JBoss A-MQ can be deployed, and easily managed, in any configuration so you can deploy a network of brokers across your infrastructure whether they are on premise, in the Cloud, or in a hybrid configuration.

 Core messaging is provided by Apache ActiveMQ supporting different messaging paradigms like publish-subscribe, point-to-point, store-and-forward.
-Multi-protocol support (JMS 1.1, TCP, SSL, STOMP, NMS) and multi-client support (Java, C, C++) enables real-time messaging with all enterprise assets.
+Multi-protocol support (JMS 1.1, TCP, SSL, STOMP, NMS, AMQP 1.0) and multi-client support (Java, C, C++) enables real-time messaging with all enterprise assets.
 In addition JBoss A-MQ is hosted on a lightweight OSGI-based runtime container, Apache Karaf.
 Fuse IDE is available along with JBDS to provide an easy-to-use integration development environment.

 We encourage to download JBoss A-MQ, and see for yourself if it meets your needs.